 $ ./runtests.py --settings=path.to.settings generic_relations i18n

 How do you find out the names of individual tests?
-Look in tests/ — each directory name there is the name of a test.
+Look in

-If you just want to run a particular class of tests, you can specify a list of
+If you want to run only a particular class of tests, you can specify a list of

 $ ./runtests.py --settings=path.to.settings i18n.tests.TranslationTests